Kempe Stained Glass Windows

 Picture of Sanctuary Window

 The fourth and latest Kempe window from 1901 is in the south wall of the Sanctuary and is the smallest.
-It shows the Annunciation of the Virgin Mary with more splendid peacock feathers and pearls, her candle flame has been particularly well depicted whilst the faces of the figures are exquisite.
-This is the only glass to show Kempe’s usual ‘signature’, the single gold sheaf of wheat.
+It shows the Annunciation of the Virgin Mary with more splendid peacock feathers and pearls, her candle-flame has been particularly well depicted whilst the faces of the figures are exquisite.
+This is the only glass to show Kempe's usual 'signature', the single gold sheaf of wheat.
 It is dedicated to Florence Horton who died on the 23rd September 1899.
-(Return to top)

 Picture of Chancel Window

-There is more Kempe glass to see in Much Marcle church nearby, and yet many more in Ledbury Church and Malvern Priory.
-It’s interesting to look for Kempe's ‘signature’ of a golden wheat sheaf worked into the design.
-(Return to top)
+There is more Kempe glass to see in Much Marcle and Ledbury Churches and in Malvern Priory, all near Dymock.
+It's interesting to look for Kempe's signature of a golden wheat sheaf worked into the design.

 Non-Kempe Glass